MarkTakken/kf2vecFSW/README.md

 ###### Input:
 **$INPUT_PHYLOGENY** is an input phylogenetic tree in .newick/.nwk format. **$FILE.subtrees** is the file where each input genome has an assigned subtree number.
 For now **-mode** parameter is set to `subtrees_only`.If a distance matrix corresponds to a single tree, it can be treated as a single clade (clade 0) and provided as input to this command.
 Under the hood, the distance computation command uses [TreeSwift](https://github.com/niemasd/TreeSwift).
 ###### Output:
-The output is will be saved in a directory where phylogeny is located.
+The output is saved in a directory where the phylogeny is located.

 Scale phylogeny
 ------------